leonardo5621/terraform-kafka-perf-test/modules/terraform-kafka-cluster-perf-test/README.md

 - The creation of Kafka topic using Strimzi's entities operator
 - A `producer` job that runs the [kafka-producer-perf-test](https://github.com/apache/kafka/blob/trunk/bin/kafka-producer-perf-test.sh) script.
 - A `consumer` deployment configured to run the [kafka-console-consumer](https://github.com/apache/kafka/blob/trunk/bin/kafka-console-consumer.sh) script.
+- The deployment of a Kafka UI instance.

 ## Usage